rotti/RPi-Tron-with-Webcam/README.md

   * Number of running processes
   * Disk free in % of /
   * Runs on screen 3
+* Confirmation Screen.
+We want to be sure for
+  * shutdown
+  * reboot
+  * quit
+  * run background

+##Known Issues
+Because graphics isn't my business there is no color switch for weather and confirmation screen.

 ## Further tipps
 I installed [ympd](https://gist.github.com/nerab/37429abeaf4828484ab7) to get a small web service for the mpd.
 So I can operate the radio with my smartphone (or every other device with a web browser).